Deceased Taxpayers, Estates, Trusts, and Fiduciaries

 - Utah Inheritance Taxes

-A return must be filed for a deceased individual who would have been required to file a Utah income tax return.
-The personal representative, executor, administrator, legal representative, or survivor must sign and file the final return and any other returns still due.
+A return must be filed for a deceased person who would have been required to file an income tax return.
+The personal representative, executor, administrator, legal representative, or surviving spouse must sign and file the final return and any other returns still due.

-If you are filing the deceased taxpayer’s return as single, married filing separately, head of household, or qualifying widow(er), and they died in 2016 or 2017 before filing the tax return, enter the taxpayer’s date of death (mm/dd/yy) on the first line of TC-40, page 3, Part 1.
+If you are filing the deceased taxpayer’s return as single, married separate, head of household, or qualifying widow(er), and they died in 2018 or 2019 before filing the tax return, enter the taxpayer’s date of death (mm/dd/yy) on the first line of TC-40, page 3, Part 1.

-If you are the surviving spouse filing a joint return with the taxpayer who died in 2016 or 2017 before filing the tax return, enter the deceased taxpayer’s date of death (mm/dd/yy) on the TC-40, page 3, Part 1:
+If you are the surviving spouse filing a joint return with the taxpayer who died in 2018 or 2019 before filing the tax return, enter the deceased taxpayer’s date of death (mm/dd/yy) on TC-40, page 3, Part 1:

 - Line 1 if the deceased person was the primary taxpayer shown on TC-40, page 1; or